Philadelphia Wrongful Death Lawyer

 - The surviving family members suffered damages, or a financial loss, as a result of the death.

 Wrongful death is caused by an act of negligence, not a criminal act like murder.
 When someone is negligent in fulfilling some duty owed to your loved one – such as correctly diagnosing a disease — even without intent, the result may be a preventable death.

-Finding out Whether you have a Wrongful Death Claim
+Find Out Whether You Have a Wrongful Death Claim

 Our wrongful death attorneys can determine whether you have a claim after meeting with you.
 We offer a free legal consultation to review aspects of your case such as: